ary82/basic-site1/README.md

 # basic-site1
-A basic website for html & css practice, while utilising flexbox
+A basic website for html & css practice